-- See Table 10.1 for allowable adjustments to the Primary Street standards.
-Adjustments should be considered carefully to ensure that the intended character of each street type is maintained or enhanced. - See Section 10.5.4 starting on page 172 (iii) for more on intersection design. - 10.3.3.
-Secondary Streets: This Plan specifies standards for all new local streets in Volcano Heights in Section 10.7 starting on page 199.
-The platting and construction of new streets will be addressed on a project-by-project basis and reviewed by the City Department of Municipal Development (DMD) the City Engineer and/or other agencies or sections, as relevant.
+- 10.0 Street Standards - 10.3.3.
+Secondary Streets: This Plan specifies standards for all new local streets in Volcano Heights in Section 10.7 starting on page 187.
+The platting and construction of new streets will be addressed on a project-by-project basis and reviewed by the City Department of Municipal Development (DMD).